Samsung Unveils New Chipsets To Enhance Next Generation 5G RAN PortfolioShare open/close

 Samsung advances leadership in 5G chipsets, with new lineup that boosts performance, increases power efficiency, and reduces size of next generation 5G RAN solutions

-JOHANNESBURG, South Africa – 28 June 2021 – Samsung has unveiled a range of new chipsets that will be embedded into the company’s next generation 5G solutions.
-The new 3GPP Rel.16 compliant chipsets consist of a third generation mmWave Radio Frequency Integrated Circuit (RFIC) chip, a second generation 5G modem System-on-Chip (SoC), and a Digital Front End (DFE)-RFIC integrated chip.
-The company’s latest chips will power Samsung’s next-generation products for 5G build out, including the next generation 5G Compact Macro, Massive MIMO radios, and baseband units, which will all be commercially available in 2022.
+Samsung Electronics today unveiled a range of new chipsets that will be embedded into the company’s next generation 5G solutions.
+The new 3GPP Rel.16 compliant chipsets consist of a third generation mmWave Radio Frequency Integrated Circuit (RFIC) chip, a second generation 5G modem System-on-Chip (SoC) and a Digital Front End (DFE)-RFIC integrated chip.
+The company’s latest chips will power Samsung’s next-generation products for 5G build out, including the next generation 5G Compact Macro, Massive MIMO radios and baseband units, which will all be commercially available in 2022.

 The newly introduced chipsets are designed to take Samsung’s next generation 5G lineup to a new level, boosting performance, increasing power efficiency and reducing the size of the 5G solutions.

 This new chip follows prior generation RFICs from Samsung.
 The first generation, introduced in 2017, powered the company’s 5G FWA solutions supporting the world’s first 5G home broadband service in the U.S. Two years later, the second generation powered Samsung’s 5G Compact Macro, the industry’s first mmWave 5G NR radio, which has since been widely deployed in the U.S.